glowkeeper/P3D/docs/labs/week3Session2.md

 ### Rigidbodies

-Figure 2 shows that a _RigidBody_ is the main component that enables physical behaviour for a _GameObject_.
-A _RigidBody_ is a term borrowed from the realworld - it is an idealised object that does not deform under the influence of external forces; instead, it maintains its shape and size, making it ideal for analysing mechanical systems in physics and engineering, and also for modelling idealised physical systems in Unity.
-A unity _RigidBody_ also detects and resolves collisions between colliders (see below).
+Figure 2 shows that a _Rigidbody_ is the main component that enables physical behaviour for a _GameObject_.
+A _Rigidbody_ is a term borrowed from the realworld - it is an idealised object that does not deform under the influence of external forces; instead, it maintains its shape and size, making it ideal for analysing mechanical systems in physics and engineering (and also for modelling idealised physical systems in Unity!).

+A unity _Rigidbody_ also detects and resolves collisions between colliders (see below).

 Since a _Rigidbody_ component is responsible for the movement of the _GameObject_ to which it attached, you shouldn't try to move the _GameObject_ by changing its _Transform_ properties in a script (we'll look at scripting later in the module).
 Instead, you should [apply forces to push the GameObject](https://docs.unity3d.com/Manual/RigidbodiesOverview.html) and let the physics engine calculate the results.

 ![](./images/rigidBody.png)

-_Figure 2: RigidBody_
+_Figure 2: Rigidbody_

 ### Colliders

 _Colliders_ allow Unity to register when two objects interact.
-They define the [physical collision shape of a _GameObject_](https://docs.unity3d.com/Manual/CollidersOverview.html), such that, a _GameObject_ will react to incoming collisions if it has a _RigidBody_ component that is associated with one or more _Collider_ components. _Colliders_ are invisible and do not need to match the shape of their associated _GameObject_ mesh.
+They define the [physical collision shape of a _GameObject_](https://docs.unity3d.com/Manual/CollidersOverview.html), such that, a _GameObject_ will react to incoming collisions if it has a _Rigidbody_ component that is associated with one or more _Collider_ components. _Colliders_ are invisible and do not need to match the shape of their associated _GameObject_ mesh.
 The primitive _colliders_, _Box Collider_, _Sphere Collider_ and _Capsule Collider_ are the most straightforward and least processor-intensive.

 ### Kinematics

+Kinematic is the branch of mechanics that deals with bodies’ movement.
+It describes their motion without getting into the causes of motion, such as gravitational force, and torque.

-When something is _Kinematic_ in Unity, the physics behaviour of its _RigidBody_ component is disabled, so it does not get affected by external forces; a _Kinematic RigidBody_ can still push another _RigidBody_, but it cannot be pushed.
-Importantly, A _Kinematic RigidBody_ still collides with other rigid bodies - that makes them ideal for platforms and elevators, because you want such things to maintain a path while still having the ability to transport that which they've collided (such as a player controller).
+that is why When something is _Kinematic_ in Unity, the physics behaviour of its _Rigidbody_ component is disabled, so it does not get affected by external forces; a _Kinematic Rigidbody_ can still push another _Rigidbody_, but it cannot be pushed.
+Importantly, A _Kinematic Rigidbody_ still collides with other rigid bodies - that makes them ideal for platforms and elevators, because you want such things to maintain a path while still having the ability to transport that which they've collided (such as a player controller).

 ### Triggers